Circassian–Kumyk wars

-The Circassian-Kumyk Wars or Kabardian-Kumyk wars were a series of conflicts between the feudal lords of Kabardia and the Kumyks from the mid-16th century to the early 18th century.
+The Circassian–Kumyk Wars or Kabardian–Kumyk Wars were a series of conflicts between the feudal lords of Kabardia, Abazins, and the Principality of Besleney supported by the Russian Empire and the Kumyks supported by Crimean allies from the mid-16th century to the early 18th century.
 These wars were characterized by power struggles for dominance in the North-Eastern Caucasus.
 The rivalry was fueled by shifting alliances with major regional powers such as Russia, the Ottoman Empire, and Safavid Iran.

 Background

 According to 19th-century sources, the Kabardians, a branch of the Adyghe (Circassians), migrated from the Black Sea into the North Caucasus plains along the Terek and Malka rivers.
 Upon arrival, they encountered Tatar settlements, which they displaced toward the steppe or confined to mountain gorges.
 These groups later came to be identified with the Balkar and related communities.

 The Kumyks, led by the Shamkhals of Tarki, viewed themselves as the rightful rulers of the North Caucasus lowlands.
 This led to frequent clashes with Kabardian princes who had settled along the Terek River.